 - 1. Official Warning The student receives notification from the Vice President of Student Development or designee, indicating that a violation of the Code of Conduct has occurred and warning that subsequent violation may be treated more seriously. - 2.
+Campus Life Probation A defined period of time whereby any registered student is given an opportunity to modify his or her behavior or risk more severe sanctions.
+Any subsequent violation of the Code of Conduct, while on Campus Life Probation, will result in further disciplinary action. - 3.
 Disciplinary Probation A student on disciplinary probation is no longer in good standing with the University.
 He or she cannot be a member of recognized student organizations, serve as a representative of the University, or participate in intramural, club, or intercollegiate sports for a period of time.
 [The minimum time is one semester.
 The maximum time is three semesters.]
-Any violation of the Code of Conduct by the student during the time he/she is on disciplinary probation could result in suspension from the University. - 3.
-Restitution The student is required to make payment to the University or to other persons, groups, or organizations for damages incurred as a result of violations of the Code of Conduct.
-This sanction may be imposed separately or in conjunction with other sanctions. - 4.
-Other Sanctions Other sanctions may be imposed in addition to, or instead of the aforementioned sanctions.
-For example, students may have residence hall privileges limited or revoked.
-Work or research projects may be assigned or letters of apology may be required.
-Students may have community service projects or educational workshops assigned.
-[There is no refund of tuition and fees if withdrawal from courses and/or campus residence is affected because of violations of the Code of Conduct.] - 5.
-Suspension The student may not be a registered student, be present on campus, or attend University sponsored events for any reason while he or she is suspended from the University.
-The minimum length of a suspension is one semester - 6.
-Expulsion The student may not ever again be a registered student, be present on campus, or attend University sponsored events.
+Any violation of the Code of Conduct by the student during the time he/she is on disciplinary probation could result in suspension from the University. - 4.
+Restitution The student is required to make payment to the University or to other persons, groups, or organizations for damages incurred as a result of violations of the

+Code of Conduct.
+This sanction may be imposed separately or in conjunction with other sanctions.